enactjs/cli/global-cli/template/README.md

 ### `npm run pack` and `npm run pack-p`

-Builds the project in the worlding directory.
+Builds the project in the working directory.
 Specifically, `pack` builds in development mode with code un-minified and with debug code include, whereas `pack-p` builds in production mode, with everything minified and optimized for performance.

 ### `npm run watch`